 Unfortunately there’s no magic trick to getting started in one of these positions—you’ll need a combination of education, experience and aptitude to make the cut.

 That being said, a Bachelor’s degree in Human Resources and Organizational Leadership will equip you with knowledge in the areas of organizational development, organizational behavior analysis, leadership and teams, contemporary leadership challenges and other topics pertinent to the field.
 This level of educational attainment is practically a must-have for anyone looking to get started in HR.

 But as your career advances to new heights, so does the bar for qualification.
 Upper-level human resources and organizational leadership roles are competitive, and often require candidates with a strong background.
 If you have ambitions beyond middle management, you may want to consider earning a Master’s degree.
 Check out the Rasmussen College Master of Human Resources Management degree page to learn more about how this convenient online option could help you stand out.

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed November 1, 2018] www.bls.gov/ooh/.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+Employment conditions in your area may vary.